deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Description**: Determines whether to calculate the plus U correction, which is especially important for correlated electrons.
-  - True: calculate plus U correction, which is especially important for correlated electron.
+  - True: Calculate plus U correction.
   - False: not plus U correction.
 - **Default**: False